isomerpages/moe-eastspringpri/_about-us/School Information/E'Lights Creed.md

 permalink: /about-us/School-Information/E-Lights-Creed/
 description: ""
 third_nav_title: School Information
+variant: markdown
 ---
 We, the E'Lights,

 strive to be the best that we can be

 so as to bring honour and pride

-to our family, school and country
+to our family, school and country.